metapolator/metapolator/next/docs/concepts.md

 HTML+CSS because they usually tend to break things sooner or later, due to their nature of uniqueness.
 However, in our case we should reuse the ids that UFOv3 brings with it.
-These ids are not globally unique for one project, neither within one Incarnation/UFO but only unique within a glyph or the fontinfo.plist.
+These ids are not globally unique for one project, neither within one master/UFO but only unique within a glyph or the fontinfo.plist.
 We could use the glyph-names from `contents.plist`, too.
-However, a user *might* expect to select one single entity using an id like `#a{ param=val;}`, but in fact from global.css would select all the glyphs named `a` in every Incarnation **AND** all entities within all glyphs having the identifier `a` like: `<guideline idntifier="a" y="-12" name="overshoot"/>`.
+However, a user *might* expect to select one single entity using an id like `#a{ param=val;}`, but in fact from global.css would select all the glyphs named `a` in every master **AND** all entities within all glyphs having the identifier `a` like: `<guideline idntifier="a" y="-12" name="overshoot"/>`.
 Thus, to make the most reasonable thing, **one should select all glyphs named a like this:** `glyph#a{ param=val; }`